 There’s a new jet airport being planned for Central Otago.
 Based in Tarras, it will be an hour from one existing international airport, and around three hours from two others.
 It will drive huge amounts of jet traffic.

 Yet New Zealanders didn’t ask for this, Central Otago doesn’t need it, the locals weren’t even consulted, and the airport company behind it is from Christchurch.

 They are serious about building a substantial airport in Central Otago.
 One that will take domestic jets, jet freighters and wide bodied jets which could fly direct from Asia or even North America.

 Based on the level of investment planned into the new airport, once the airport is operational there is likely to be 70-100 flights in or out every 24 hours – details below.
 And don’t think they’ll ultimately make this a daytime only operation.

-There’s more information on this page, or browse some of our recent news items below.
+There’s more information on this page, or browse some of our recent news items below for latest updates.

 - In 2020, a mystery man spent $45 million on 450ha of farmland in Tarras.
 He paid twice market value and told the vendors that it was for agriculture.

 - On 22 July 2020, local journalist Peter Newport from Crux revealed that the real buyer was Christchurch Airport.
 Locals were shocked and blindsided.

 - This forced Christchurch Airport (Christchurch International Airport Ltd) to come out and confirm that yes, indeed, they had been secretly buying up property, and had been planning this move for two years.

 - Executives from Christchurch Airport have confirmed that an international airport is planned.
 They will spend “a minimum of $350-400 million” (subsequently they’ve said more likely $600 million) and planning has been underway for some time.